-The Capital One QuicksilverOne foreign transaction fee is 0%.
-This means you will not be charged extra when you make purchases outside the U.S. using the QuicksilverOne card.
+The Capital One QuicksilverOne foreign transaction fee is $0.
+This means you will not be charged extra when you make purchases outside the U.S. (or online, from international merchants) using the Capital One QuicksilverOne.
 Foreign transaction fees on credit cards range from 0% to 3%, depending on the card and issuer.
 Capital One does not charge foreign transaction fees on any of its personal or business credit cards.

-No foreign transaction fee is just one of the features that make QuicksilverOne a worthwhile rewards card.
-It’s pretty easy to get, available even to people with limited or no credit.
+The $0 foreign transaction fee is just one of the features that make Capital One QuicksilverOne a worthwhile rewards card.
+It’s pretty easy to get, available even to people with limited.
 It also offers 1.5% cash back on all purchases to cancel out its modest $39 annual fee.
-The QuicksilverOne card is on the Visa credit card network, which means you’ll benefit from wide-ranging international acceptance.
+Capital One QuicksilverOne is a Mastercard credit card network, which means you’ll also benefit from wide-ranging international acceptance.

-If your Visa card does have a foreign transaction fee, you’ll have to pay it any time you make a purchase from a merchant that’s based in a country other than the U.S. So that means it applies to online purchases too.
+If your Visa card does have a foreign transaction fee, you’ll have to pay it any time you make a purchase from a merchant that’s based in a country other than the U.S. So that means it applies to online purchases, too.

 While it’s difficult to list every Visa’s foreign transaction fee – the are a ton of Visa cards – we can go over a few popular examples.

 The Capital One QuicksilverOne credit limit is $300 or higher.
 There's no way to tell upfront how high your QuicksilverOne limit could get, but if you make your first 6 monthly payments on time, you could get access to a higher credit line.
 Capital One is known for offering credit limit increases to cardholders who regularly use their cards and pay on time.… read full answer